What is a System-on-Module (SoM)? Exploring Its Role in Electronics Design

 11-05-2021 | By Robin Mitchell

 We have all heard of microcontrollers, microprocessors, and System-on-chips.
-But what is a System-on-Module, how are they different to SoCs, and how can they be helpful in the development of electronic systems?
+But what is a system on module, how are they different from SoCs, and how can they be helpful in the development of electronic systems?

 A System-on-Module, or SoM for short, is an electronic circuit that integrates all needed system functions into a single module, including a processor, memory, and I/O controllers.
 However, unlike an SoC, which combines many of these functions onto a single chip, an SoM typically only requires a source of power to operate.